 Characteristics: high CTR, high engagement, less disruption, inventory saving.

 These are the most established ones.
 However, the world is a big place.
 And there’s no limit to getting creatively inclined.
-Here is a directory of rich media ads and popular formats publishers can offer on their websites.
+Here is a directory of what are rich media ads and popular formats publishers can offer on their websites.

 If you’re new, I suggest you start by learning about basic ad formats and see what your users might like.

-Benefits of Rich Media Ads
+Top 7 Benefits of Rich Media Ads

 Rich media ads come with a wide array of benefits for the publishers.
 Let’s delve into some key benefits of incorporating rich media ads that can truly make a difference: